-The Purchasing Division is authorized to establish the criteria by which responses are evaluated.
-For Invitations for Bid, the Assistant Director of Purchasing & Contracts will present the recommendation for award to the lowest responsive and responsible Bidder to the respective department head.
+The Purchasing Department is authorized to establish the criteria by which responses are evaluated.
+For Invitations for Bid, the Purchasing Director will present the recommendation for award to the lowest responsive and responsible Bidder to the respective department head.
 No change will be made to the recommendation for award unless the department head provides additional compelling evidence that disproves the Supplier is responsive or responsible.

-For RFP, RFQ, and ITN solicitations, Responses will be evaluated by a technical evaluation committee appointed by the Assistant Director of Purchasing & Contracts.
-The technical evaluation committee will make the recommendation for award which the Assistant Director of Purchasing & Contracts will present to the respective department head.
+For RFP, RFQ, and ITN solicitations, Responses will be evaluated by a technical evaluation committee appointed by the Purchasing Director.
+The technical evaluation committee will make the recommendation for award which the Purchasing Director will present to the respective department head.
 No change will be made to the recommendation for award unless the department head provides additional compelling evidence that disproves the firm is responsive or responsible.